Student Handbook

 Pay Your Tuition

-Pay online or in-person (when the building reopens) at the Cashier.
+Pay online or in-person at the Cashier's Office.
 Tuition is due within seven business days from the date you register, or by the first day of class, whichever comes first.
 Students who applied for financial aid can check their award status with the Financial Aid Office or online at seattlecentral.edu/finaid.

 Buy Your Books and Supplies